JTnadrooi/Project-Galore/.docs/.pages/page-sagal.md

 ## Recommended mods

--   [Age Of Production](https://mods.factorio.com/mod/Age-of-Production) by [AndreusAxolotl](https://mods.factorio.com/user/AndreusAxolotl); A great mod that makes it so many of the alternate recipes are made in brand-new machines!
+-   [Age Of Production](https://mods.factorio.com/mod/Age-of-Production) by [AndreusAxolotl](https://mods.factorio.com/user/AndreusAxolotl); Makes it so many of the alternate recipes are made in _brand-new machines_!
+-   [Space Age Galore Galore](https://mods.factorio.com/mod/galore-squared) by [engineer-in-a-box](https://mods.factorio.com/user/engineer-in-a-box); A addon that adds _even more recipes_!

 ## Notes